akashghimireOfficial/AI_application_system_midterm/README.md

 <br>

 ## Week 5
-In this week, we learned basic of tensors in tensorflow which including creating tensors and performing different mathematical operation with created tensors.
+In this week we learned basic of tensors in tensorflow which including creating tensors and performing different mathematical operation with created tensors.
 Furthermore, we learned about computational graph and visualizing our task using tensorboard to analyse and visualize our task.
 To make the task simpler i have created separate jupyter notebook for each of these smaller tasks.
 <br>
 The contents of this weeks were: